adamzvolanek/DevRackDocs/unraid.md

 My server is based on Unraid and will transition to ZFS-based hard disks.
 Developement is done on a decade+ old laptop that runs Unraid purely for docker-compose develpoment.

-This page covers the setup of my development version of Unraid to deploy my docker-compose stack(s).
+This page covers the setup of my Unraid server.

 ## Prerequisite